20251228_TheTibetanBookOfLiving&Dying_pen

 Meditation is the road to enlightenment.

-The practice of mindfulness; being aware of every moment, is known as 'Peacefully Remaining' or 'Calm Abiding'.
+A big part of meditation is the practice of mindfulness; being aware of every moment, is known as 'Peacefully Remaining' or 'Calm Abiding'.

 Shamantha in Sanskrit, shyinè in Tibetan.